Artistic representation of healthcare professionals - Romantic Adventures - Sexual Wellness 101'.

 The most common reasons sex hurts

-Lack of lubrication This is the number one culprit and the most fixable.
-Natural lubrication decreases with age, stress, hormonal changes, certain medications, and even dehydration.
-If things have gotten drier than they used to be, that's not failure — that's biology.
+• Lack of lubrication: This is the number one culprit and the most fixable.
+Natural lubrication decreases with age, stress, and hormonal changes.
 A good quality lubricant can change everything, sometimes immediately.

-Vaginismus This is an involuntary tightening of the vaginal muscles that makes penetration painful or impossible.
-It can be triggered by anxiety, past trauma, or simply never being addressed.
-It responds well to treatment — this is not permanent.
+• Vaginismus: This is an involuntary tightening of the vaginal muscles.
+It responds well to treatment—this is not permanent.

 What you can do right now

-Start with lubrication.
-A high quality water-based or silicone-based lubricant is the single most accessible first step and helps a significant percentage of women immediately.
+1. Start with lubrication.
+A high-quality water-based or silicone-based lubricant is the single most accessible first step.

 If you want honest, practical guidance on products, solutions, and navigating these conversations — join our email list.
 We cover this stuff regularly, without judgment and without jargon.